PerMedCoE/permedcoe/README.md

     ```python
     from permedcoe import FILE_IN
     from permedcoe import FILE_OUT
+    from permedcoe import FILE_INOUT
     from permedcoe import DIRECTORY_IN
     from permedcoe import DIRECTORY_OUT
+    from permedcoe import DIRECTORY_INOUT
     ```

 - Functions: